Yang Zhi (Water Margin): Death

-Yang Zhi is appointed as one of the Eight Tiger Cub Vanguard Generals of the Liangshan cavalry after the 108 Stars of Destiny came together in what is called the Grand Assembly.
-He participates in the campaigns against the Liao invaders and rebel forces in Song territory following amnesty from Emperor Huizong for Liangshan.
+Yang Zhi is appointed as one of the eight Tiger Cub Vanguard Commanders of the Liangshan cavalry after the 108 Heroes are fully assembled.
+He participates in the campaigns against the Liao invaders and rebel forces in Song territory after the outlaws receive amnesty from Emperor Huizong.

-Yang Zhi dies of illness during the campaign against Fang La, just after the conquest of Dantu County (丹徒縣; in present-day Zhenjiang, Jiangsu).
+Yang Zhi dies of illness during the final campaign against Fang La's rebel forces shortly after the battle of Dantu County (丹徒縣; in present-day Zhenjiang, Jiangsu).
+To honour him for his contributions during the campaigns, the emperor awards him the posthumous title "Martial Gentleman of Loyalty" (忠武郎).